umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 * Import the database backup into SQL Server Management Studio

-* Clone down the Development environment from the Umbraco 10 Cloud project, test the project and make sure to login to the backoffice
+* Clone down the Development environment from the Umbraco 10 Cloud project, test the project and make sure to log in to the backoffice

 * Update the connection string in the Umbraco 10 AppSetting.Json file so that it connects to the Umbraco 8 database